dnlup/doc/README.md

 ### Class: `GCMetric`

-Exposes the garbage collector activity only with computed values.
-The rolling average of each type of operation is calculated during the specified `sampleInterval`.
+It exposes the garbage collector activity only with computed values.
+It calculates the rolling average of each type of operation during the specified `sampleInterval`.

 #### `gcMetric.major`

 * [`<GCAggregatedEntry>`](#class-gcaggregatedentry)

-Activity of the operation of type `major`.
+The activity of the operation of type `major`.

 See [`performanceEntry.kind`](https://nodejs.org/dist/latest-v12.x/docs/api/perf_hooks.html#perf_hooks_performanceentry_kind).